Professional and Workforce Development Center

-Unlike degree-seeking, for-credit programs, Continuing Education courses are non-credit and a high school diploma is not required to take a continuing education course (an age requirement does apply), nor is an application for admission to APSU.
-You are, however, required to register through Continuing Education before you attend classes.
+Unlike degree-seeking, for-credit programs, Professional and Workforce Development courses are non-credit and a high school diploma may not be required to take a course (an age requirement may apply), nor is an application for admission to APSU.
+You are, however, required to register through the Center before you attend classes.
 The registration methods available depend on the type of course.
 Early registration is strongly encouraged as most courses fill quickly.
 Registration is complete and class placement is secure, only when payment is received.
 Many classes have limited enrollment and are filled on a first-come, first-served basis.

 Our classes are designed and developed specifically with the adult learner in mind.
 The minimum age for all classes is 18 years of age with some exceptions.
 Occasional exceptions are made when a student 15 or older requests to attend a class accompanied by a registered parent.
 For details, call 931-221-7816.